Simply Safe Dividends Review

 How Simply Save Dividends Works

 Like most mainstream fintech apps, SSD aims to make engagement as simple and frictionless as possible.
 Users provide financial information and list their dividend stocks as SSD consolidates and analyzes the data to generate a simplified bird’s eye view through the dashboard.

 I can’t stress how convenient some of the tools are.
 Instead of having to look up the dividend payouts for each stock in a brokerage account and manually keeping track in a notebook or Excel, SSD provides a super convenient Income Calendar that tracks and displays upcoming dividend payments so users can plan their budgets accordingly for the income.
 This is a boon for budgeting, especially for retirees on a fixed income.

 Dividend Safety Score

-The Portfolio holdings provides a nice view of the underlying company metrics in your dividend portfolio.
+The Portfolio holdings provide a nice view of the underlying company metrics in your dividend portfolio.
 SSD analyzes the underlying companies to determine the risk of a dividend cut and derives a Dividend Safety Score.
 Safer dividends generate a higher score and likely have lower dividend yields.